slateci/slateci.github.io/_posts/2019-10-14-kubernetes-with-singularity.md

 When you are done with your nginx, you can shut it down with `kubectl delete pod hello; kubectl delete service hello`.

 An interesting point to note here is that the [nginx image](https://hub.docker.com/_/nginx) used here is a *Docker* image, not a Singularity image.
 Singularity still ran it all the same, handling the necessary conversion completely transparently.

+Updated 2020-03-04 to use the latest beta version of the Singularity CRI, and a slightly old, but known good version of Kubernetes.